 Using our baseline assessment as our benchmark for developing an instructional academic and behavioural plan, Shining Stars teaches students to develop and master skills in the following areas: decoding, reading for enjoyment, reading comprehension, high-frequency word recognition and phonological awareness.

-The contribution of our Special Education Tutors and ABA Therapists to teaching our students to decode, understand what they’re reading and respond to questions related to the context creates a recipe for success.
+The contribution of Shining Stars’ Instructor Therapists to teaching our students to decode, understand what they’re reading and respond to questions related to the context creates a recipe for success.
 All children can succeed.
 Contact us for a free consultative visit today.